Kevin Lankinen: Nashville Predators

-As a free agent from the Blackhawks, on 14 July 2022, Lankinen was signed a one-year, $1.5 million contract with the Nashville Predators.
+As a free agent from the Blackhawks, on 14 July 2022, Lankinen was signed to a one-year, $1.5 million contract with the Nashville Predators.
+He was brought in to serve as a backup to Juuse Saros.
 On 3 March 2023, the Predators signed Lankinen to a one-year, $2 million contract extension.
+Across his two seasons in Nashville, Lankinen posted a 20–14–1 record and a .912 save percentage.

+Vancouver Canucks

+On 21 September 2024, Lankinen agreed to a one-year, $875,000 contract with the Vancouver Canucks.
+On 1 December, Lankinen recorded a 5–4 overtime win over the Detroit Red Wings, becoming the first goaltender in NHL history to win 10 consecutive road games to begin a season.

+On 21 February 2025, Lankinen signed a five-year, $22.5 million contract extension with the Canucks.

 International play

-In 2019, Lankinen represented Finland in the Ice Hockey World Championships, winning gold.
-Throughout the tournament, he had the second highest save percentage (after Andrei Vasilevskiy) of 94.20% and a goals against average of 1.50.
+Lankinen represented Finland national team in the 2019 World Championship, winning gold.
+Throughout the tournament, he had the second-highest save percentage of 94.20% and a goals against average of 1.50.
 He served as the goaltender for each playoff game.

 Personal life

-Lankinen likes to read and names "Sapiens" by Yuval Noah Harari as his favorite book.
-One other favorite of his is "The Dirt" – an autobiography of Mötley Crüe.
+Lankinen likes to read and names Sapiens by Yuval Noah Harari as his favourite book.
+Another favourite of his is The Dirt – an autobiography of Mötley Crüe.
 Lankinen has opened a Facebook-based book club with Finnish publisher WSOY.